JonnieCache/sinatra-pages/README.markdown

 * [haml][3]

 ### Usage
-Before plug in this extension, you should create the following file structure inside your application.
+Before using this extension, you should create the following file structure inside your application.

     app/
+     |- app.rb
      |- config.ru
      |- views/
           |- home.haml